-With this topology, $\Lambda^p(X)$ is an $\F$-space, that is, a complete metrizable topological vector space; see~\cite{alves2025F}.
-Thus, in this setting, relative compactness is equivalent to total boundedness.
-For background on $\F$-spaces, see, for instance,~\cite{kalton1984space}.
+for all $f \in \Lambda^p(X)$; see \cite{alves2025F}.
+With this topology, $\Lambda^p(X)$ is an $\mathrm F$-space, that is, a complete metrizable topological vector space.
+We recall the proof of this fact in Section~\ref{sec:asymptotic}.
+For background on metric linear spaces and $\mathrm F$-spaces, see~\cite{kalton1984space, rolewicz1985metric}.

-The spaces $\Lambda^p(X)$ were introduced in~\cite{alves2025F} as spaces of functions almost in $L_p$, equipped with the topology of asymptotic $L_p$-convergence; see also~\cite{alves2024mode, alves2024relation}.
-In~\cite{alves2025F}, several counterparts of classical results, including dominated and Vitali convergence theorems, were obtained for these spaces.
-The equivalence between the original definition and \eqref{eq:Lambda_space} is recalled in Proposition~\ref{prop:appendix}.
+The spaces $\Lambda^p(X)$ were introduced in~\cite{alves2025F} as spaces of functions almost in $L_p$, equipped with the topology of asymptotic $L_p$-convergence; see also~\cite{alves2024mode,alves2024relation}.
+A real-valued measurable function $f$ is said to be almost in $L_p$ if, for every $\delta>0$, there exists a measurable set $E_\delta\subseteq X$ such that

+where $E_\delta^c = X \setminus E_\delta$.
+Related almost-$L_p$ spaces had previously appeared in connection with factorization and representation questions in functional analysis; see~\cite{galdames2012optimal,calabuig2019representation}.
+The equivalence between the original almost-$L_p$ definition and~\eqref{eq:Lambda_space} is given in Proposition~\ref{prop:charact}.

+Although the notation suggests a close relationship with $L^p(X)$, the spaces $\Lambda^p(X)$ are fundamentally different from Lebesgue spaces.
+For example, it was shown in~\cite{alves2025F} that, in the Euclidean setting, $\Lambda^p(\R^n)$ is neither locally convex nor locally bounded, and that its continuous dual is trivial.
+More generally, on nonatomic measure spaces, the same type of behavior for $\Lambda^p(X)$ can be deduced from the general theory of metric linear spaces; see~\cite{rolewicz1985metric}.

-In the Euclidean case $X=\R^n$, a Kolmogorov--Riesz compactness theorem for $\Lambda^p(\R^n)$ was proved in~\cite{alves2026kolmogorov}.
-It characterizes total boundedness of a family $\mathcal F\subseteq\Lambda^p(\R^n)$ by three conditions: a truncated tightness condition, a truncated translation condition, and almost equiboundedness.
-The sufficiency proof proceeds by truncating the functions and then applying the classical Kolmogorov--Riesz theorem in $L^p(\R^n)$.
-This compactness criterion has also been used to obtain a Rellich--Kondrachov-type result in asymptotic $L_p$ spaces, with applications to stationary $p$-Schr\"odinger equations; see~\cite{alves2026theory}.
+The main result of this note is an abstract compactness criterion for $\Lambda^p(X)$ over arbitrary measure spaces.
+It characterizes total boundedness in terms of almost equiboundedness and total boundedness in $L^p(X)$ of all truncations; see~Theorem~\ref{thm:main}.
+In the Euclidean case, this criterion gives, by applying the classical Kolmogorov--Riesz theorem in $L^p(\R^n)$ to the truncated families, a short proof of the Kolmogorov--Riesz compactness theorem in $\Lambda^p(\R^n)$ obtained in~\cite{alves2026kolmogorov}.
+This Euclidean compactness theorem has also been used to deduce a compactness result of Rellich--Kondrachov type in $\Lambda^p(\R^n)$, which in turn led to a well-posedness theory for $p$-Schr\"odinger equations with integrable data and confinement in measure; see~\cite{alves2026theory}.

-The purpose of this note is to establish a compactness criterion for $\Lambda^p(X)$ over arbitrary measure spaces.
-Without additional structure on $X$, there is in general no notion of translation and no natural way to formulate a condition outside large balls.
-The criterion therefore takes a different form: a family is totally bounded precisely when it is uniformly approximable by truncations and, at each fixed truncation level, the truncated family is totally bounded in $L^p(X)$.